 Given these projected amounts of paygo funding for capital, as shown on page 10 of this report, as well as utilizing the District's bonding capacity, the long-range capital financial model now estimates that the District will be able to "catch up" and fund all existing unfunded capital projects identified in CARSS, while continuing to maintain current assets, by FY 2028.
 This would allow all District assets in the General Fund to reach a state of good repair, while also addressing new unfunded capital projects.
-In other words, the \$4.2 billion of capital needs not funded in the six-year CIP could be funded by 2028 with the paygo levels required in legislation and borrowing up to the 12% statutory debt cap limit.
-Funding of the gap could be further accelerated through additional paygo resources or other monies, such as federal funds, that might become available.
+In other words, the \$3.3 billion of capital needs not funded in the six-year CIP could be funded by 2028 with the paygo levels required in legislation and borrowing up to the 12% statutory debt cap limit.
+Funding of the gap could be further accelerated through additional paygo resources or other monies, such as federal funds, that might become available, as well as through the use of non-traditional funding structures, such as P3s.

-The chart above illustrates that unfunded capital needs, which remain in excess of \$4.2 billion through FY 2023 since sufficient funding is not available in the current CIP, begin to be rapidly paid down starting in FY 2024.
+The chart above illustrates that unfunded capital needs, which remain nearly \$3.3 billion through FY 2024 since sufficient funding is not available in the current CIP, begin to be rapidly paid down starting in FY 2025.
 This is possible due to the greatly increased levels of paygo per the new legislation, as well as the District's increasing borrowing capacity outside of the current CIP period.